Alonzo Robinson

 Alonzo Robinson (1895 – March 5, 1935), also known as James H. Coyner, was an American grave robber, murderer, cannibal and suspected serial killer.
 While living at a house in Ferndale, Michigan, Robinson was suspected of murdering and decapitating 4 women, but there was insufficient evidence to convict him.
-He was eventually sentenced to death and executed for murdering Mr. and Mrs. Aurelius B. Turner in his hometown of Cleveland.
+He was eventually sentenced to death and executed for murdering Aurelius B. Turner and his wife, Louella Turner, in his hometown of Cleveland.

 Biography

 Born into an impoverished family in Cleveland, Mississippi, Robinson was first arrested by hometown authorities in 1918 for mailing obscene letters to local women.
 He managed to escape while en route to the jail, sustaining a bullet injury to his shoulder in the process.

 Using the alias of "James H. Coyner", Robinson moved to Ferndale, Michigan sometime in 1926.
 Around this time, the bodies of decapitated women had started turning up around the city, with the authorities immediately suspecting Robinson.
-By 1927, he had been convicted and imprisoned at the Indiana State Penitentiary in Michigan City for stealing a girl's corpse from a local graveyard.
+By 1927, he had been convicted and imprisoned at the Indiana State Prison in Michigan City for stealing a girl's corpse from a local graveyard.
 While imprisoned, he was questioned by Ferndale authorities about the case, but he simply stated:

 "I could tell you a lot of things you'd like to know, a lot of things about murders and murderers, but I'll die first."

 After being paroled in June 1934, he returned to Cleveland and continued writing obscene letters.
 One of them was mailed to a woman in Indianapolis, and while it was being investigated by postal inspectors, Robinson had already murdered two more people.

 Murder of the Turners

-On December 9, 1934, Robinson broke into the Cleveland home of Aurelius B. Turner and his pregnant wife.
+On December 9, 1934, Robinson broke into the Cleveland home of Aurelius Burns Turner and his pregnant wife, Eunice Louella Turner (née Sherrill).
 While Mr. Turner was sitting in a chair and reading a newspaper, he was hit with an axe by Robinson before being shot.
 Mrs. Turner was then hit approximately five times with the axe, before he mutilated both of their bodies and kept some of the woman's flesh.
 He also reportedly struck one of the Turners' children over the head and left the child for dead but did not harm the other child, who was sleeping in a crib.